 All these are split into 3 groups- cutaneous, muscular, and articular (genicular).

-- Cutaneous branches: They pierce the roof and provide the overlying skin.
+- Cutaneous branches: They pierce the roof and supply the overlying skin.

-The lower muscular branches provide the triceps surae muscles (i.e., 2 heads of gastrocnemius and soleus) and plantaris.
+The lower muscular branches supply the triceps surae muscles (i.e., 2 heads of gastrocnemius and soleus) and plantaris.